Jarrettgohxz/onepa-badminton-courts-finder/README.md

 # Onepa-Badminton-Courts-Finder-Python
-Python web crawler/scraper to find all the available courts in Singapore CCs.
-A simple badminton court automation for onePA.
+A simple automation to find all the available Badminton courts from OnePA CCs in Singapore. (https://www.onepa.gov.sg/ website).
+This project does not use the concept of web crawling/scraping with Selenium or Scrapy.
+The court availability data are not extracted from the HTML source code, but rather from a rate-limited and non-intrusive direct API call to the relevant URL endpoints.

 # PACKAGES
-Libraries used in this project includes requests & beautiful soup.
+Libraries used in this project includes requests & beautiful soup 4.

 # USAGE